willdickson/loadcell_hx71/README.md

-## loadcell_hx711_test
+## loadcell_hx711

-Firmware and software for testing the hx711 load cell amplifier.
+Firmware and (basic) software for streaming data from  the hx711 load cell amplifier.